M41ie/Tennis/README.md

 When calling `register_user` you can omit the `USER_ID` argument.
 The server assigns the next available alphabetic ID automatically (A, B, ..., Z, AA, AB, ...).
-Passing `use_uuid=True` will instead generate a UUID based identifier – the very first generated ID in this mode is `M` so the initial account becomes the system administrator.
+The very first account registered in this manner receives ID `A` and is marked as the system administrator.
+Passing `use_uuid=True` will instead generate a random seven character identifier.
+No administrator account is created automatically in this mode.

 Creating a club automatically makes the creator a member.
 This also counts toward their joined club limit (default 5).